-Ask for a group to present its findings on the stockkeeping forms.
-Begin by asking the group to identify which forms from the set they examined are stockkeeping forms.
+Ask for a group to volunteer to present its findings on the forms for the stockkeeping forms.
+Once the group has volunteered, begin the discussion by asking the group members to identify which forms from the set they examined are stockkeeping forms.